About FGCCC

 • 2021, 2022, and 2023: Gilpin County Spooky Stroll/Spooky Trick and.
 FGCCC supplies hot drinks, volunteered for kids’ games supervision, and participated in planning;

-• 2021, 2022, and will be for 2023: Winter Arts Festival.
+• 2021, 2022, and 2023: Winter Arts Festival.
 This is a two-day arts festival with local vendors, activities for kids, and holiday entertainment for adults.
 FGCCC participates in planning, supplies refreshments, sponsors such things as Santa and face-painting;

 • 2022, 2023: Water Safety Days.
-Paid for swimming and safety instructors to teach Gilpin youth about water safety; we will be doing so again in 2024;
+Paid for swimming and safety instructors to teach Gilpin youth about water safety; we offered it again in 2024;

 • 2022, 2023: GetFit Day.
 We paid for refreshments, we gave away water bottles; we plan to do this again in 2024;